Satisfactory Academic Progress

 Incomplete grades will be classified as successful completions only when the incomplete grade is changed to a passing grade (A,B,C,D or P).
 Successful completions are deemed successful when the attempted course work has been completed.
 Students not meeting SAP due to an incomplete grade or grades may request that the Office of Financial Aid recalculate their SAP upon the successful completion of their grade(s).
 However, students calculated as SAP ineligible due in part to an incomplete grade can have no federal or state financial aid disbursed to their account (absent an interim appeal).
 Students have one semester to complete an incomplete.
 Unsuccessful completions are considered grades of E, W, and I. Students are allowed to repeat courses for failing grades (E, W, I) only.

-Noncredit courses are not counted towards the policy.
+Noncredit courses, including PESL courses, are not counted towards the policy.

 Reinstatement of Aid